Wiznet/RP2040-HAT-CircuitPython/README_new.md

 For ex) Simple personal blog server (in my original plan too)

-But It's slowly yet.
-See you next release~!
+But It's speed also slowly yet.
+(About ~5KB/s)

+Fixed update will see next release~!